Davis and White ready to excel

 That dedication has led them down a path in which they have won two world championships, five consecutive grand prix finals and a record six successive U.S. National titles.

-Remarkably they have won their last 11 competitions, are unbeaten for 22 months and are favourites to become the first Americans to win the ice dance gold medal at a Winter Games.
+Remarkably they have won their last 11 competitions, are unbeaten for 22 months and are favorites to become the first Americans to win the ice dance gold medal at a Winter Games.

 Since they are the United States's only realistic hope of grabbing a figure skating gold in Sochi, the pressure and expectations could have become intolerable.